walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Azure Migrate appliance showing the license terms.](images/Exercise1/license-terms.png)

-3. On the 'Customize settings' screen, set the Administrator password to **demo@pass123** (twice).
+3. On the 'Customize settings' screen, set the Administrator password to **demo!pass123** (twice).
 Then select **Finish**.

-    > **Note:** When setting the password, the VM uses a US keyboard mapping.
-Use **SHIFT + 2** to enter the "@" character, and select on the 'eyeball' icon in the second password entry box to check the password that has been entered.
+    > **Note:** When entering the password, the VM uses a US keyboard mapping.
+If you are using a non-US keyboard, some characters may be entered incorrectly.
+Select the 'eyeball' icon in the second password entry box to check the password has been entered correctly.

     ![Screenshot of the Azure Migrate appliance showing the set Administrator password prompt.](images/Exercise1/customize-settings.png)

 4. At the 'Connect to AzureMigrateAppliance' prompt, set the appliance screen size using the slider, then select **Connect**.

-5. Log in with the Administrator password **demo@pass123** (the login screen may pick up your local keyboard mapping, use the 'eyeball' to check).
+5. Log in with the Administrator password **demo!pass123** (the login screen may pick up your local keyboard mapping, use the 'eyeball' to check).

 6. **Wait.** After a minute or two, an Internet Explorer windows will open showing the Azure Migrate appliance configuration wizard.
 If the 'Set up Internet Explorer 11' prompt is shown, select **OK** to accept the recommended settings.
 If the Internet Explorer 'Content from the website listed below is being blocked...' prompt is shown, select **Close** and return to the Azure Migrate Appliance browser tab.